Apalachee: Spanish missions and 18th-century warfare

 When Queen Anne's War (the North American theater of the War of Spanish Succession) started in 1702, England and Spain were officially at war, and raids by English colonists and their Indian allies against the Spanish and the Mission Indians in Florida and southeastern Georgia accelerated.
-In early 1704, Carolina Militia Colonel James Moore of led 50 colonists and 1,000 Apalachicolas and other Creeks in a series of raids on Spanish missions in Florida.
+In early 1704, Carolina Militia Colonel James Moore led 50 colonists and 1,000 Apalachicolas and other Creeks in a series of raids on Spanish missions in Florida.
 Some villages surrendered without a fight, while others were destroyed.
 Moore returned to Carolina with 1,300 Apalachees who had surrendered and another 1,000 taken as slaves.
 In mid-1704 another large Creek raid captured more missions and large numbers of Apalachees.
 In both raids missionaries and Christian Indians were tortured and murdered, sometimes by skinning them alive.
 These raids became known as the Apalachee massacre.
 When rumors of a third raid reached the Spanish in San Luis de Talimali, they decided to abandon the province.
 About 600 Apalachee survivors of Moore's raids were settled near New Windsor, South Carolina.
 Following the Yamasee War the New Windsor band joined the Lower Creek, and many returned to Florida.

 When the Spanish abandoned Apalachee province in 1704, some 800 surviving Indigenous Americans, including Apalachees, Chacatos, and Yamasee, fled west to Pensacola, along with many of the Spanish in the province.
 Unhappy with conditions in Pensacola, most of the Apalachees moved further west to French-controlled Mobile.
 They encountered a yellow-fever epidemic in the town and lost more people.

 Later, some Apalachees moved on to the Red River in present-day Louisiana, while others returned to the Pensacola area, to a village called Nuestra Señora de la Soledad y San Luís.
 A few Apalachees from the Pensacola area returned to Apalachee province around 1718, settling near a recently built Spanish fort at St. Marks, Florida.
 Many Apalachees from the village of Ivitachuco moved to a site called Abosaya near a fortified Spanish ranch in what is today Alachua County, Florida.
 In late 1705, the remaining missions and ranches in the area were attacked, and Abosaya was under siege for 20 days.
 The Apalachees of Abosaya moved south of St. Augustine, but most of them were killed in raids within a year.

 The Red River band in Louisiana integrated with other Indian groups, and many eventually went west with the Muscogee.

 When Florida was transferred to Britain in 1763, several Apalachee families from mission San Joseph de Escambe, then living adjacent to the Spanish presidio of Pensacola in a community consisting of 120 Apalachee and Yamasee Indians, were moved to Veracruz, Mexico.
 Eighty-seven Indians living near St. Augustine, some of whom may have been descended from Apalachees, were taken to Guanabacoa, Cuba.